What do odorous ants look like?

 How do I get rid of odorous ants?

 Getting rid of odorous ants can be tough; it requires a planned approach.
 The colony must be identified and eliminated, including the queen.
-The best course of action is to call a professional pest control service, like Debug and have them come out to complete a thorough inspection.
+The best course of action is to contact a professional pest control service, like Debug and have them come out to complete a thorough inspection.
 Once they know the full extent of the issue, they can work with you to create a plan.